 - Enrolling in Parts C + D depends on your lifestyle and personal medical needs.

 If you are eligible for Medicare and are a veteran, you may apply for more benefits through Veteran Affair (VA) plans.
-The VA plans give more opportunities for healthcare and may be used in addition to Medicare, but are completely separate from Medicare.
-One big difference between the two benefits are the locations that they may be used since there are either VA or Medicare specified facilities.
+VA plans give more opportunities for healthcare and can be an addition to Medicare benefits.
+But keep in mind that Medicare and VA are completely separate from one another.
 To learn more about the differences and benefits of each plan, continue reading to find the best option for you.

 A Look Into Medicare

 Medicare is a broad term for government-sponsored insurance plans for older adults and those who qualify its enrollment requirements.
 Consisting of 4 main parts; Part A, B, C, and D, Medicare has a wide range of coverage depending on your needs and health status.

 - Medicare Part A is known as the plan that is tied to hospital coverage.
 There are few additional costs with Part A as long as you have accumulated at least 40 calendar quarters of work in any job where you paid Social Security taxes in the U.S.